Marketing Manager Career Overview

 What was your career path that led you to this position?
 What do you think helped you most on your journey to become a marketing manager?

 My current position is a combination of career experience and personal passions.
-I had been volunteering as a teacher and program leader, helping former felons find success after prison for several years, and the opportunity arose where I could serve that same group of people while leveraging my professional skills.
+For several years, I had been volunteering as a teacher and program leader, helping former felons find success after prison, and the opportunity arose where I could serve that same group of people while leveraging my professional skills.
 My MBA and past experience gave me a lot of confidence that I would be able to meet the challenges in a completely different industry and position from what I was used to.

 What advice would you give to students considering pursuing a career as a marketing manager?